 - Bend your left knee as you transfer your bodies weight to the left, keeping your spine straight and toes pointing forwards.
 Your right leg should be straight, at around a 45 degree angle from the floor.

 - Don’t let your knee go past your toes on your flexed leg.

 - Stand back up, pushing through your heel on the left leg.

 - Repeat for 30 seconds each side.

-The longer your step to the side the more you use your glutes, but this exercise works your whole lower body and core.
-Because it uses so many muscles it also burns a lot of calories.
+The wider your step to the side the more you use your glutes but this exercise works your whole lower body and core.

 Push Ups – 1 minute

 An old standby for core, chest and arm strength.
 Do as many as you can with good form (back straight, head neutral) in one minute.
 You can do these from your knees or even upright facing a wall if needed until you develop the strength to do them flat on the floor.
 A single good push up from your knees beats five bad ones prone.